Toit language basics#

 hi

-Calling a method in Toit is as simple as mentioning its name.
-If the method doesn’t take arguments that’s all you need.
+Calling a function in Toit is as simple as mentioning its name.
+If the function doesn't take arguments that's all you need.

 What if we want to say hello to one person, and not the whole world?
 Just redefine hi to take a name as an argument.